Gegcuk/Gegcuk/README.md

 ---

 *Thanks for stopping by!
 Feel free to explore my repositories, drop me a message, or star a project you find interesting.
-I'm always open to discussing Java, Spring Boot, or product development!*
+I'm always open to discussing everything!*